Adieu in Tears

 Though joy and grief together ruled my breath;

-Of sorrow carved by parting’s gentle death,
+Of sorrow carved by parting’s quiet death,

 Had fate revealed the cost such love would bring—